Beinsezii/BSZGW/README.md

     column=3
 )
  ```

+### Message
-- **"Message"** - Function that simply opens a pop-up displaying a message.
+Function that simply opens a pop-up displaying a message.
 Possible expansion.

-### Experimental Features
+## Experimental Features
 These features are still in conceptual stages and subject to many many reformats.
+### App
-- **"App"** - A class that takes a widget/container and turns it into a single-window app with a .launch() function.
+A class that takes a widget/container and turns it into a single-window app with a .launch() function.

 In Example App, the code to create the interactable window with the widget layout is only two lines
 ```python
 app = bszgw.App("App Name", grid)